chivoi/cassandra/README.md

 **How the user will find out how to interact with / use each feature***

 There is a convenient `install.sh` bash script that will install everyhting necessary for the user to run the programme.
-There is also a runner script `run.sh` for the easier running of the app.
+There is also a runner script `cassandra.sh` for the easier running of the app.
 After the user runs the app, all user interaction are driven with prompts.
 Right away after starting the programme, the user sees menu options, which also has a prompt on how to use it (move cursor with up and down arrows and select with 'enter' key).
 Throughout the session, the prompts will appear after every option is executed.

 **How the user will interact with / use each feature**